maxzheng/great-life-guide/double.md

    Empathy is where you *understand* what the other person is going through, but may or may not help.
    Compassion is where you *feel* what the other person is going through with the intention of helping them.
 2. **Feeling what the other person is going through**.
-This is the hard part because most people will naturally retract themselves when they start to feel other people's suffering, hence most leaders tend to stop at empathy as it is easier.
-The first time I went through this, it didn't last long and I retracted eventually as I wasn't even able to handle my own suffering, so how can I add on others too?
-After 3 years, when I completed [A Great Life Guide](http://agreatlife.guide/) and achieved 100% happiness every day, then I was able to handle this and move onto the next step.
-With the guide, you should be able to do it in a matter of days or weeks rather than years.
+This is the hard part because most people will naturally retract themselves when they start to feel other people's sufferings, hence most leaders tend to stop at empathy as it is easier.
+The first time I went through this, it lasted about a year before I retracted as I wasn't even able to handle my own sufferings, so how can I handle others too?
+Before doing this, ensure you have a strong self (i.e. solid happiness core).
+To improve myself, I started writing [A Great Life Guide](http://agreatlife.guide/) two years ago, which was finally complete last month.
+With it, I was able to achieve 100% happiness every day and handle my own sufferings along with everyone else's.
+With the guide, you should be able to do it in a matter of days instead of years.
 3. **Helping others.** When we show others that we *care* about them, then they will also *care* about you and therefore will listen and help you as well.
 Win/win for both.
 If you don't help others, then you don't really care about them.
    When people know that you don't care, they won't care either and will only do the minimal or nothing for you.
 Without